atitsbest/resume/CV.md

 - Learned that react.js with context and hooks is now "complete" and does not need much extra state management.
 - Avoided Redux for most projects because of the restrictions it implies and did not need the benefits of it.
-- Learned that Web development is in a transition phase right now, with a lot of complexity.
+- Accelerated SPA development by curating an efficient set of libs and conventions around React.js.

 ### Typescript

-- JavaScript is not suited for medium to large scale programs.
+- Campaigned that JavaScript is not suited for medium to large scale programs.
 Never was intended to be.
 Typescript is.

 ### CSS